 \section{IX.
 Three-dimensional definition of relativistic acceleration}

 Acceleration is a derivative of velocity with respect to time.
 In an inertial system, we should use time from this system.
-And the differential of velocity should be calculated in accordance with the relativistic law of subtracting velocity of type (\ref{velocity 0}) or (\ref{velocity}).
+And the differential of velocity should be calculated in accordance with the relativistic law of subtracting velocity of type (\ref{velocity 0}), but not exactly (\ref{velocity}).
 In the plane determined by velocity $\mathbf{v}$ and standard acceleration $\mathbf{a}$ in the natural base of this space, we can define the relativistic acceleration as:

-where: $\mathrm{A}_{\parallel}$, $\mathrm{A}_{\perp}$ - components of relativistic acceleration, respectively parallel and perpendicular to velocity; $a_{\parallel}$, $a_{\perp}$ - components of the spatial part of four-acceleration $\vec{a}$.
+where: $\mathrm{A}_{\parallel}$, $\mathrm{A}_{\perp}$ -- components of relativistic acceleration, respectively parallel and perpendicular to velocity; $a_{\parallel}$, $a_{\perp}$ -- components of the spatial part of four-acceleration $\vec{a}$.
 The relativistic differential perpendicular to the velocity does not differ from the ordinary differential, while the parallel differential is calculated as follows:

 By differential definition high order terms are skipped despite using exact equality $=$ instead approximate $\approx$.
-The law of velocity subtraction was used in (\ref{A1}, \ref{A2}) in the sense of a following to velocity components, and not as a transforming to a rest frame.
-The obtained acceleration does not coincide with the rest acceleration (\ref{proper a}) in the given components.
+The law of velocity subtraction was used in (\ref{A1}, \ref{A2}) in the sense of following the velocity components, and not as a transforming to a rest frame (concerns the second equation).
+Therefore, strictly speaking, equation (\ref{A2}) does not match to $\ominus_0$ (\ref{velocity}), but is compatible with $\ominus$ (\ref{velocity 0}) in the sense $(\mathbf{u}\ominus_1\mathbf{v})_i := \mathrm{u}_i \ominus \mathrm{v}_i$.
+The obtained acceleration does not coincide with the rest acceleration (\ref{proper a}) in any component.